Boominathan2355/Wall/README.md

 - ✅ **Visualization** with bounding boxes and area information
 - ✅ **Real-time Inference** support (CPU and GPU)
 - ✅ **Pre-trained Model** included for quick start
+- ✅ **Multi-Unit Support** - Results in both metric and imperial units

 ## Quick Start